 Hannah Bannister said: “We know many of the issues that students may come across while studying.
 Sometimes, the most difficult aspect is knowing how and when to ask for help.
 The work that Joshua, Amna and Thivvi have done is fantastic.
 I’m really keen to see how the project and its feedback can help us with reaching and encouraging all of our students to find the right help at the right time.”

 After watching the performance students will be asked to provide feedback based on their experience and to identify areas where improvements can be made in accessing services and support.

-The project was carried out as part of the St Mary’s Patient Experience Hub, an initiative designed to use medical simulation and tools to improve the experience of patients and families at St Mary’s Hospital.
+The project was carried out as part of the students’ year two MBBS Clinical Research and Innovation (CRI) module at Imperial.
+They presented their work at the launch of the St Mary’s Patient Experience Hub, an initiative designed to use medical simulation and tools to improve the experience of patients and families at St Mary’s Hospital.

 The Hub is led by the Imperial College Centre of Engagement and Simulation Science (ICCESS), co-directed by Professor Roger Kneebone and Dr Fernando Bello.
 They are working in partnership with Imperial College NHS Healthcare Trust and the project is funded by Imperial Health Charity.

 Maxine Myers caught up with the trio to find out more out the performance, why they decided to focus on student mental health and future plans.

 Article text (excluding photos or graphics) © Imperial College London.

 Photos and graphics subject to third party copyright used with permission or © Imperial College London.

 Your comment may be published, displaying your name as you provide it, unless you request otherwise.
 Your contact details will never be published.